 The damage dealt with other industries by cybercriminals is equally staggering, meaning that a cybersecurity expert can easily expect to find a job in any of the spheres mentioned above.

-Probably the talk of the decade, blockchain is discussed by countless experts, yet much fewer can make it work for the particular environment.
+Probably the talk of the decade, blockchain is discussed by countless experts, yet much fewer can make it work for a particular environment.

 An expert with blockchain knowledge will be asked to build platforms for money transfer (both crypto and fiat), smart contracts, advanced data management, and so forth.
-A skilled blockchain developer can secure a deal that pays from $100,000 to $250,000 annually, although we were unable to find a solid proof for the latter figure.
+Across the United States, a skilled blockchain developer can secure a deal that pays range from $124,500 to $203,000, with the highest earners averaging $231,500 each year.

 The number of Fintech startups is growing so the demand for Fintech professionals.
 Startups make it easier for those having Fintech certification to get their dream job.